Gixx/worstpractice.github.io/src/_posts/2020-02-19-deal-with-public-and-private-access-modifiers-in-js.md

 All the `const` and `let` methods and properties will be hidden from "outside".
 So the `myObj1.getNilUUID();` will result a `Uncaught TypeError: myObj1.getNilUUID is not a function` error.
 We can call them to be `private`.

 Every property and method having the `this` keyword will be reachable from outside.
 They are definitely `public`.
-But the are heavily vulnerable which
+But they are heavily vulnerable which
 I find really disturbing.
 But that's the JS way.
 Try the `document.getElementById = 'sucker';` in the console on any website and see what happens.
 It's also possible to inject new properties and methods into our instance which is also a bit... yuck...